angelialau/se7en-scheduler/README.md

 * Change password (protection against misuse cases)

 #### To be integrated
-* Downloading of `.csv` file for integration with Google Calendar
+* Upload calendar to Google Calendar automatically
+* Add button to generate calendar
+* Support start and end dates of trimester
-* API calls for Events, Appeals
+* Support searching for empty slots
+* Support adding new event
+* Support replying to appeals

 ## Getting Started